 "I want to make it a happy place," she added.

-Dr. Gilboa also acknowledged that social media can be used for good, as many users turns to different support lines and channels that function through the apps, while dealing with mental health issues.
+Gilboa also acknowledged that social media can be used for good, as many users turn to different support lines and channels that function through the apps, while dealing with mental health issues.

-Although Prince Harry and Duchess Meghan recently launched their joint Instagram account @sussexroyal, which already has over 8.2 million followers, he has spoken about the negative impact of social platforms before.
+Although Prince Harry and Duchess Meghan launched their joint Instagram account @sussexroyal earlier this year, he has spoken about the negative impact of social platforms before.